superfly/docs/flyctl/cmd/flyctl_platform.md

-The `platform` commands are for users looking for information about the Fly platform.
+The PLATFORM commands are for users looking for information about the Fly platform.

 ## Usage
 ~~~
 flyctl platform [command] [flags]
 ~~~